TsvetelinKostadinv/Computer_controlled_robotics/ideas.md

    - Receives the data from the server
    - Acts according to the data - moves motors, displays info, etc.
    - Reports if there is error - moved into obstacle, battery low, etc.

-## Swarm robotics
-Heavier on the parts, but worth it in the end...

-Implement simple rules for each robot and issue high level commands and let the lower level robots handle the rest.
-Maybe even go one step further and make 1 robot the boss and it will have more "weight" in taking decisions.

-Here the minimal solution would be 3-4 small robots and 1 boss(cool idea to be a quadcopter which has more mobility)

-Extra step would be to make them all drones, however, it would be more expensive and time-consuming so it would be a great long term project.